However you define your community, it’s essential that real people are playing an active part and moving things forward.

 It is quite an achievement to have enticed a user to your website and converted them into a member of your community.
 A round of applause for that.
 Your task now is not only to keep them but to give them every opportunity to become an active participant.

 Depending on whether your community is a local political party, chess club or business network, participation will mean different things.
-So, to illustrate what can be achieved, let’s look at a project I have been working on as an example.

 Engaging posts start with a picture

 In our example, there is an abundance of content to allow for a rich campaign of ongoing promotion but even the most modest sites can find effective ways to attract visitors.